 That said, over half of the key biodiversity areas crucial for migratory species lack protected status, leaving them vulnerable to poaching as they change locations throughout the year.

 Safeguarding vital habitats and reversing the decline of migratory species will require coordinated global action.
-In the report, the scientists urge governing officials to turn the UN’s scientific findings into substantial conservation measures that reach far and wide.
+In the report, the scientists urge governing officials to turn the UNβs scientific findings into substantial conservation measures that reach far and wide.

-As the world grapples with the sad reality of biodiversity loss, migratory species serve as a reminder of the fragility of the natural world – and how important it is for communities to band together to preserve it.
+As the world grapples with the sad reality of biodiversity loss, migratory species serve as a reminder of the fragility of the natural world β and how important it is for communities to band together to preserve it.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok